phardy-egis/django-geonode-gdc-frontend/README.md

 # GDC (frontend)

 This repository contains the source code for the frontend REACT app developped for GEONODE's GDC plugin.
-GDC (Geo-data catalogue) stands for a light and modern react front-end client for [GEONODE](https://github.com/GeoNode/geonode)
+GDC stands for Geo-data catalogue.
+It is a light and modern react front-end client for [GEONODE](https://github.com/GeoNode/geonode)

-It is based on à django app that adds specific endpoints to GEONODE base API.
+GDC Backend is based on à django app that adds specific endpoints to GEONODE base API.
 It is only compatible with versions of Geonode 4 and above.

 ## Installation with GEONODE

-Please refer to GDC (Backend) repository to install GDC plugin on Geonode.
+Please refer to GDC (Backend) repository to install GDC plugin for Geonode.

 ## Developpement